 Notice how we’ve saved two headlining rides, Test Track and Soarin’ Around the World, for near the end of the night.
 This is when the lines for these popular attractions are at their shortest, as most guests will have already gone on them shortly after entering the park.
 Just keep in mind that this can occasionally cause issues for Test Track, as its complicated ride system can create some mechanical issues and temporary closures.
 So, keep an eye on the My Disney Experience app for any updates.

-So, how bad is orange Mission: SPACE?
+So, how bad is the orange Mission: SPACE experience?
 To start, this version uses a centrifuge to recreate the experience of a rocket liftoff and weightlessness, reaching up to 2.5 Gs in the process.
 That’s INTENSE.
 Plus, the ride vehicles are very cramped.
 In short, if you’re prone to motion sickness and/or claustrophobia, think twice before riding the orange version of Mission: SPACE.